 Gaining weight in only one area, such as your abdomen, is unusual.
 If you notice an increase in your waist size, you should also notice more fullness in your face and breasts.
 If you don’t, talk to your doctor, especially if the weight gain is accompanied by feelings of discomfort, bloating, abdominal pain or back pain.
 Take seriously any disproportionate weight gain and get evaluated right away.

 Endometrial cancer is a relatively common gynecological cancer, and roughly 75 percent of women diagnosed with the condition had some abdominal bleeding as an early sign.
-According to Dr. Ahmed at Palos, you should get an evaluation for any bleeding that happens after not having a period for three months.
+Most doctors recommend an evaluation for any bleeding that happens after not having a period for three months.
 If you’re premenopausal, talk to your doctor about any bleeding that occurs between periods, especially if it’s unusual.